 As in every salvation story, God used unique circumstances to bring me to Him.
 When I was 8, my father passed away.
 Through conversations with my mother and a local pastor, I came to faith in Jesus.

 As a student at the University of Central Missouri (UCM), I attended the Baptist Student Union.
 A few of the guys challenged me to examine my desolate spiritual life.
-By the grace of God, I gained an understanding of a Christlike life.
+By the grace of God, I gained an understanding of what a Christlike life means.
 I was given opportunities to teach and lead my fellow students, which allowed me to explore vocational ministry.

 When I graduated from UCM with a degree in aviation management, I moved to Columbus, Ohio, to pursue a career in aviation.
 I quickly realized I deeply missed ministry and began praying about a way to return.
-When an apprenticeship opened, I knew it was where God was calling me.
+When an apprenticeship opportunity opened up, I knew it was where God was calling me.

 I am also currently pursuing a Master of Divinity degree at Midwestern Baptist Theological Seminary.
 I desire to be prepared for long-term ministry among college students.